-- a the Convention for the Unification of Certain Rules of Law with respect to Collisions between Vessels 1910 (the Collision Convention 1910); - the Protocol to amend the International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading 1968 (the Hague-Visby Rules); - c the International Convention on Salvage 1989 (the 1989 Salvage Convention); - d the International Convention Relating to the Arrest of Sea-Going Ships 1952 (the Arrest Convention 1952); - the Athens Convention on the Carriage of Passengers and their Luggage by Sea 1974 (the Athens Convention); and - the Convention on Limitation of Liability for Maritime Claims 1976 (the LLMC Convention 1976) (including the Protocol to amend the LLMC Convention 1996 (the LLMC Protocol 1996)).
+- a the Convention for the Unification of Certain Rules of Law with respect to Collisions between Vessels 1910 (the Collision Convention 1910); - the Protocol to amend the International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading 1968 (the Hague-Visby Rules); - c the International Convention on Salvage 1989 (the 1989 Salvage Convention); - d the International Convention Relating to the Arrest of Sea-Going Ships 1952 (the 1952 Arrest Convention); - the Athens Convention on the Carriage of Passengers and their Luggage by Sea 1974 (the Athens Convention); and - f the Convention on Limitation of Liability for Maritime Claims 1976 (the LLMC Convention 1976) (including the 1996 Protocol to amend the LLMC Convention (the 1996 LLMC Protocol)).
+Greece has also adopted the amendments to the 1996 LLMC Protocol, setting higher limits of liability.